TITLE L

 Section 483-B:4

-483-B:4 Definitions. – In this chapter:
+483-B:4 Definitions. –

-I. ""Abutter'' means any person who owns property that is immediately contiguous to the property on which the proposed work will take place, or who owns flowage rights on such property.
+I. "Abutter" means any person who owns property that is immediately contiguous to the property on which the proposed work will take place, or who owns flowage rights on such property.
 The term does not include those properties separated by a public road or more than 1/4 mile from the limits of the proposed work.
 If contiguous properties are owned by the person who is proposing the work, then the term includes the person owning the next contiguous property, subject to the 1/4 mile limitation.

-II. ""Accessory structure'' means a structure, as defined in paragraph XXII of this section, on the same lot and customarily incidental and subordinate to the primary structure, as defined in paragraph XIV of this section; or a use, including but not limited to paths, driveways, patios, any other improved surface, pump houses, gazebos, woodsheds, garages, or other outbuildings.
+II.
+"Accessory structure" means a structure, as defined in paragraph XXII of this section, on the same lot and customarily incidental and subordinate to the primary structure, as defined in paragraph XIV of this section; or a use, including but not limited to paths, driveways, patios, any other improved surface, pump houses, gazebos, woodsheds, garages, or other outbuildings.

 III.
 [Repealed.]

-IV. ""Commissioner'' means the commissioner of the department of environmental services or designee.
+IV.
+"Commissioner" means the commissioner of the department of environmental services or designee.

-V. ""Department'' means the department of environmental services.
+V. "Department" means the department of environmental services.

-VI. ""Disturbed area'' means an area in which natural vegetation is removed, exposing the underlying soil.
+VI.
+"Disturbed area" means an area in which natural vegetation is removed, exposing the underlying soil.

 VII-a.
 [Repealed.]

-VIII. ""Lot of record'' means a legally created parcel, the plat or description of which has been recorded at the registry of deeds for the county in which it is located.
+VIII.
+"Lot of record" means a legally created parcel, the plat or description of which has been recorded at the registry of deeds for the county in which it is located.

 IX.
 [Repealed.]

-X. ""Municipality'' means a city, town, village district if specifically authorized to zone by the legislature, or county in respect to unincorporated towns or unorganized places or any combination thereof pursuant to RSA 53-A.
+X. "Municipality" means a city, town, village district if specifically authorized to zone by the legislature, or county in respect to unincorporated towns or unorganized places or any combination thereof pursuant to RSA 53-A.

 X-a.
 [Repealed.]